zeuslawyer/microservices-architecture-course/README.md

       port: 5001 # port to open to income requests
       targetPort: 5001 # maps to the port on which the Post server is listening
 ```

+- run `kubectl get services` to see the services objects
+- run the service by calling `kubectl apply -f posts-srv.yaml` from inside the `infra/k8s` directory
+- run `k describe service <service name>` to get metadata about a given service